salmanfareeth/Python-Script-for-Sending-SMS-Using-Way2SMS-API/README.md

 # Install Required Libraries

-Since the script uses urllib2 and cookielib, ensure you have these libraries available.
-These are included in the standard library for Python 2.x.
+Since the script uses `urllib2` and `cookielib`, ensure you have these libraries available.
+These are included in the standard library for `Python 2.x`

 # Update Credentials

-Open the script and update the username, passwd, message, and number variables with your own details.
+Open the script and update the `username`, `passwd`, `message`, and `number variables` with your own details.

  ```sh
     username = "your_username"